mbudnek/google-home-hubitat-community/README.md

 - Locked Value: The value that the Locked/Unlocked attribute will report when the device is locked.
 Defaults to "locked".
 - Lock Command: A device command used to lock the device.
 Should not require any parameters.
 Maps to `lock` by default.
 - Lock Command: A device command used to unlock the device.
 Should not require any parameters.
 Maps to `unlock` by default.
-- Use device pincodes: Set to retrieve the pincodes from the device.
-Set to false to use the app pincodes.
+- Return user index: If selected, during a successful pincode challenge, the user index is returned with the Arm/Disarm commands.
 Defaults to 'false'.
-  NOTE: Global pincodes are always useable.
-	- Device pin code attribute: The device attribute used to query the device pincodes JSON map.
-Maps to the `lockCodes` attribute by default.
-	- Device pin code value: The key value in the JSON map pointing to the user pincode.
-Maps to the `code` value by default.
+	  NOTE: Device must support parameters in the lock / unlock commands.

 ### Media State